vernisaz/simhttp/README.md

 ....
 ```

-The server can be built by executing _rb_ in its repository.
+The server is built by executing _rb_ in its repository.

 ## Configuring
 One JSON file is used for configuring the server.
 The file has to be in the current working directory the server ran from.